 Are Dogs Allowed on Indian Rocks Beach?

-Short answer is no. Unfortunately, dogs are not allowed on this beach anywhere near the sand or the water.
+Short answer is no. Unfortunately, dogs are not allowed on this beach or anywhere near the sand and water.
 On the bright side, there are many other beaches nearby that will allow your pets in certain places.
 There are some dog friendly beaches in Florida.

 Indian Rocks Beach and Indian Shores

 Many people confuse Indian Rocks Beach with Indian Rocks Shores.
 Or they say them interchangeable.
 Especially if you are not a local.
 It is easy to mix them up.